-Hyperbaric oxygen therapy is an innovative medical treatment that involves patients breathing 100% oxygen at higher-than-normal air pressure while they're in a clear acrylic tube called a hyperbaric chamber.
+Hyperbaric oxygen therapy is an innovative medical treatment that involves patients breathing 100% oxygen at a higher-than-normal atmospheric pressure, delivered through a device called a hyperbaric chamber.

 In short, a hyperbaric chamber is a pressurized vessel.

-The amount of pressure depends upon the patient’s needs, the condition being treated and the patient’s response to treatment.
+The amount of pressure applied during a treatment session depends on several factors specific to the patient, including the condition being treated and the patient’s response to treatment.
 Patients are treated either in an individual chamber, called a monoplace hyperbaric chamber, or in one that can hold several people, called a multiplace hyperbaric chamber.
-An alternative called a “soft chamber” also fits this description, but differs in its delivery scope and effectiveness.
+An alternative to a traditional monoplace chamber is a device called a "mild," or “soft," chamber.
+However, it differs in its delivery scope, use, and effectiveness.

-Monoplace and multiplace hyperbaric chambers are FDA approved for 14 different conditions and many more indications have been or are currently being studied using these chambers.
-Mild hyperbaric chambers are only FDA approved for Acute Mountain Sickness and have not been studied for any other condition.
+Monoplace and multiplace hyperbaric chambers are FDA-approved for 14 different conditions, and many more indications have been or are currently being, studied using these chambers.
+Mild hyperbaric chambers, or "soft" chambers, are only FDA approved for Acute Mountain Sickness and have not been FDA approved for any other condition.

 Photo Credit: Medical Expo